 To further align the interests of the Company’s directors and officers with stockholders, the Board has established minimum stock ownership guidelines that apply to all non-employee directors and members of senior management.
-Non-employee directors are required to own Company stock or stock units equal in value to five times their annual stock retainer, the Chief Executive Officer is required to own stock or stock units equal in value to eight times his or her annual salary, and senior managers of the Company are subject to ownership requirements ranging from one to four times annual salary.
+Non-employee directors are required to own Company stock or stock units equal in value to five times their annual stock retainer; the Chief Executive Officer is required to own stock or stock units equal in value to eight times his or her annual salary; and senior managers of the Company are subject to stock ownership requirements ranging from one to four times their annual salary.

 The Personnel and Organization Committee of the Board develops and reviews from time to time the Stock Ownership Guidelines set forth above and recommends any changes for approval by the Board of Directors.